BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

     - Non-instrumental - needed for themselves
     - Internal - in our control
     - External - out of our control
+    - Qualified - it's good only within some circumstances
+    - Unqualified - it's good in all circumstances

 # Values